kubernetes-sigs/kustomize/examples/valueAdd.md

 EOF
 ```

-Make a transformer configration file.
+Make a transformer configuration file.

 The transformer used is called `AddValueTransformer`.
 It's
 intended to implement the 'add' operation of